Third-Party Voter Registration Organizations

 How do I update or withdraw my registration status as a 3PVRO?

 Complete Form DS-DE 119 (English PDF / Español PDF) to update or withdraw your registration as a 3PVRO or to terminate a registration agent who is employed by the 3PVRO.
 The form must be submitted as an email attachment in PDF format to [email protected].
-If email is not available, fax to the Division at 850.245.6291.
+If email is not available, then fax the form to the Division at 850.245.6291.

 Who do I contact for more information?